Casa da Música station: Services

 Casa da Música is served by lines A, B, C, E and F (which run as one line within the metropolitan area).
-It it is preceded by Carolina Michaëlis and followed by Francos.
+It is preceded by Carolina Michaëlis and followed by Francos.
 Like other stations in the common section of lines A, B, C, E and F, Casa da Música sees a very frequent service, with up to 21 trains per hour in both directions.

 The rail station has an attached bus station, and is served by a number of international, long distance and city bus routes.

 Future

 Plans were announced in 2017 to build an underground Line G which would connect Casa da Música with São Bento.
-The construction started in 2020 and Porto Metro expects it to be completed in July 2025.
+The construction started in 2020 and Porto Metro expects it to be completed in early 2027.

-Plans were announced in 2022 to build line H to connect Casa da Música to Santo Ovídio on line D. The construction is planned to start by the end of 2023 and to be completed by the end of 2026.
+Plans were announced in 2022 to build line H to connect Casa da Música to Santo Ovídio on line D. The construction is planned to start by the end of 2023 and to be completed in 2028.